mike-s123/MStar-WLAN/README.md

 ## Current work

 The hardware supports one of the cheap Chinese DS3231 Real Time Clock boards.
 The software can be configured to connect to an NTP server, and if it does it will keep the RTC in sync (and trim its oscillator more accurately, too!).
 Either a good network connection is needed (for NTP), or an RTC, for accurate logging.
-If someone who knows Chart.js is interested, please jump in!

 ## Important future directions

 Possible additions: Include support for additional controllers (if someone has a broken one which might still talk MODBUS, feel free to donate). <s>Allow changing user/pass for config and update.</s> Static IP config.
-SMTP - email notifications for error or out-of-range conditions (or even daily updates). <s>Logging/</s>graphing (anyone good at jquery?).
-Support for simultaneous connection to multiple controllers. <s>Async web server.</s> Chunked responses.
+SMTP - email notifications for error or out-of-range conditions (or even daily updates). <s>Logging/graphing.</s> Support for simultaneous connection to multiple controllers. <s>Async web server.</s> Chunked responses.
 Provide "one click" charging settings for different batteries.
 Backup/restore settings. <s>Support connection to multiple, alternate SSIDs</s> (done).
 MQTT.
 SNMP.
 Serial passthrough, to allow a direct MS-View connection and firmware upgrades via USB. <s>Move large files to SD card.</s> ???.

 ## Author